placeforyiming/placeforyiming.github.io/_pages/cv.md

   * Several computer vision technics are seamlessly assembled together, including hierarchy Lucas-Kanade, Siamese Network, Spatial Transform Network, etc.

-* ay 2019 to November 2019: Visual Perception Intern at iRobot
+* May 2019 to November 2019: Visual Perception Intern at iRobot
   * Build a label-free training system for monocular depth prediction network.
   * The system works stably for both indoor and outdoor cases by combining 3D reconstruction (colmap) with self-supervised learning.